SCC QUARTERLY PROJECT ADVISORY COMMITTEE (PAC) MEETING

 ® WORKSHOP SERIES

-Free 6 week health education program for people with chronic illness or diabetes.
+Free 6 week health education program for people with chronic illness.
 Ongoing registration and information on various programs offered throughout Suffolk, can be found on the SCC Community Bulletin Board

 DIABETES PREVENTION PROGRAM